-You might be familiar with converting a dog's age from "dog years" to "human years" to relate it to a human lifespan.
-But that comparison doesn't work as easily for a bird's lifespan.
-Depending on the species, avian life expectancies widely vary, with large birds generally having longer lifespans than small birds.
+A bird's lifespan depends on the species since avian life expectancies widely vary, with large birds generally having longer lifespans than small birds.
 In fact, most large parrot species have lifespans similar to humans or even longer in some cases.
 However, for other birds you have to do a little math to calculate where they're at in life.

 Pet Bird Lifespans